 You won’t find radios that are made to be much bigger or much smaller than what is considered a standard.

-Of course, this does not mean that every car is the same, but for the most part, you can find a replacement radio, touch screen (infotainment system) that will fit your vehicle.
+Of course, this does not mean that every car is the same, but for the most part, you can find a replacement radio, and touch screen (infotainment system) that will fit your vehicle.

 There are two types of touch screen sizes (infotainment systems) designed to fit either a vehicle with a large dashboard opening for radio (2 DIN) or a small opening (Single-DIN).